kvietcong/kvietcong/README.md

 # 👋 Hi there, my name's KV Le

 ## 👨🏻‍💻 About me:
 I am a constant wanderer when it comes to learning new things.
-I strive to dive deep into the topics I get into, often obsessing over things weeks at a time.
+I strive to dive deep into the topics I get into, often obsessing over things.
 Unfortunately, this means I often switch around after I burnout 😅 I usually come back though 👍 I really do love learning about new things, especially if they promise to be a new way of thinking about things.

 I also like to play tennis 🎾, play video games 🎮, and listen to good long form podcasts 🎙.
 Some of my favorite video games are: osu!, CS:GO, Age of Empires II, Risk of Rain 2, and Minecraft.
 I also enjoy listening to the [Lex Fridman](https://lexfridman.com/podcast/), [Philosophize This](https://www.philosophizethis.org/), and [Huberman Lab](https://hubermanlab.com/) Podcasts.

-Finally, if you've read through this page and seen my commit messages, you'll know that emojis are supreme 💯
+Finally, if you've read through this page and seen my commit messages, you'll know that emojis are supreme 💯 (inb4 I try to use a git tool that doesn't handle unicode correctly 🤣)

 ## 🥇 Main Goals
-- Graduate from college 🏫
+- Do something cool
-- Prepare for my Internships 💼
+- Finish "Abyss", my custom ergonomic keyboard build, and open source it

 ## 📚 Some Stuff I've Learned
 - **☕📜 JavaScript:** ReactJS, Node/ExpressJS, JQuery